 Over time, the 12-step programs have built in more flexibility than the original text referencing God, but there’s still a need to believe in a power greater than yourself.
-At the Florida House Experience, the 12-step program is one component of the care we provide to you.
+At FHE Health, the 12-step program is one component of the care we provide to you.

 What Is a Higher Power in 12-Step Terminology?